NihaalManaf/tp/docs/UserGuide.md

 - `e:EMAIL` - The email address (required)
 - `a:ADDRESS` - The physical address (optional, max 200 characters)
 - `s:STATUS` - The contact status (optional, defaults to "Uncontacted".
 Must be one of: "Contacted", "Uncontacted", "Busy", "Rejected", "Accepted", "Unreachable")
 - `t:TAG` - Tags for categorization (optional, can have any number of tag (including 0).
-Each tag consist of only lowercase alphanumeric characters not longer than 50 characters)
+Each tag consist of only lowercase alphanumeric characters not longer than 50 characters.
+None of the tag value can be empty. )

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Person with the same phone number, is considered as duplicate and cannot be added.
 But we treat `+6598765432` and `98765432` as 2 different number, because they might not be in the same country code.